0ne-zero/ExifRemoverBot/README.md

 # ExifRemoverBot
-A telegram bot that can remove exif from JPEG and PNG files
+- A telegram bot that can remove exif from JPEG and PNG files
+- You send photo to bot and bot send you that photo without additional EXIF metadata

 ## Example
 - Original EXIF data: